nosarthur/gita/README.md

   help: show edit statistics
 ```

-which executes `git diff --stat`.
+which executes `git diff --stat` for the specified repo(s).

-If the delegated git command is a single word, the `cmd` tag can be omitted.
+If the delegated `git` command is a single word, the `cmd` tag can be omitted.
 See `push` for an example.
 To disable asynchronous execution, set the `disable_async` tag to be `true`.
 See `difftool` for an example.

-If you want a custom command to behave like `gita fetch`, i.e., to apply
+If you want a custom command to behave like `gita fetch`, i.e., to apply the
-command to all repos if nothing is specified,
+command to all repos when no repo is specified,
 set the `allow_all` option to be `true`.
 For example, the following snippet creates a new command
 `gita comaster [repo-name(s)]` with optional repo name input.